Mad Max (soundtrack): Overview

-Composer Brian May won the assignment of composing the music for Mad Max. " when director George Miller and producer Byron Kennedy met at director Richard Franklin house for dinner one evening and played two of May's score for his then-upcoming film Patrick (1978).
+Composer Brian May won the assignment of composing the music for Mad Max. " when director George Miller and producer Byron Kennedy met at director Richard Franklin's house for dinner one evening and played two of May's score for his then-upcoming film Patrick (1978).
 At the time, both directors and the producer were looking for a score that resembled the works of Bernard Herrmann and specifically what Bernard Herrmann and Co. did in Hitchcock films," In his own words; "because they had a big action movie and they needed a score to propel it along and give it a lot of bite and energy.

 Combining classical orchestration with mechanical sounds, May's work on Mad Max is notable for its distinctive soundscape that interacts with the film's diegetic sounds.
 "Mad Max was a strongly energized score in the violence/action department, and for that they wanted a totally non-melodic score," explained May.
 "It was very jagged and shearing, and George particularly wanted me to antagonize the audience by making them feel uncomfortable.
 Sometimes we had jagged notes going against dialog so that the audience would feel frustrated."
 Such effects were developed through the application of stingers by way of brass and percussion instruments.

 May went on to win the Australian Film Award for Best Original Score for his work on Mad Max.